 "The recalling of this long-buried episode here at this juncture represents the awakening of the brother's conscience.
 Joseph's heartrending pleas for mercy more than they emanate from the pit, now well up from the depths of their own hearts."
 (Prof. Meir Weiss)

-When, in Parashat Vayeshev, Joseph was abandoned in the pit and then sold, the chumash failed to depict Joseph’s screams and pleas; his cries are totally absent from the narrative.
+When, in Parashat Vayeshev, Joseph was abandoned in the pit and then sold, the Chumash failed to depict Joseph’s screams and pleas; his cries are totally absent from the narrative.
 Suddenly, at this juncture, the brothers articulate this highly significant piece of information!
 Why do we, the reader, hear this detail specifically at this point?
 It is because now, at this moment, the brothers "hear" Joseph's cries for the first time; this is the moment that those cries sink in.
-At the time, they were hot-headed and filled with hatred and indignation; they were simply cold, incensed, uncaring, and deaf; now they can become open to “hearing” Joseph.
+At the time, they were hot-headed, and filled with rage and indignation; they were insulted, impervious and deaf; now they can open themselves to “hearing” Joseph.

 As the brothers experience the vulnerability of false accusation, the experience of slavery, the desperation of being absolutely powerless, they begin to understand events from Joseph’s vantage point.
 This statement, “we are guilty on account of our brother,” the hearing of Joseph’s cries, is the start of a process whereby they begin to grapple with their criminal actions towards their brother.

 Later still, they will take responsibility for Binyamin, Joseph’s brother, protecting him and offering to become slaves in his stead.
 In this way, Joseph grants the brothers a “second chance” to defend and protect a son of Rachel, in contrast to their cruelty and cold-heartedness to Joseph all those years earlier.
 They get the opportunity to right the wrongs of the past.